 The adoption of a child or youth often leads to crucial changes of the living situation and the separation from their birth mother and family of origin.
 Destatis, Germany’s Federal Statistics Office [Statistisches Bundesamt], however, states that such circumstances provide the chance for young people to engage in a new long-term family relationship.
+If you want to become a foster parent, make sure to consult an adoption agency.

 According to Destatis, the number of adopted children and youths has gradually declined by 41,5% over a twenty-year period.
 In 1999, 6399 under 18s were adopted in Germany, compared to only 3888 ten years later in 2009.